 Help and support lines

-Cambridgeshire and Peterborough First Response Service offer urgent mental health support for those in crisis.
+Cambridgeshire and Peterborough First Response Service offers urgent mental health support for those in crisis.
 24 hour access available 7 days a week.

 Cambridgeshire, Peterborough and South Lincolnshire Mind (CPSL Mind) is a values-based, county-wide mental health charity.
-Offers telephone and video call support
+It offers telephone and video call support.

-Shout is a free text service for anyone after immediate support for their mental health.
+Shout is a free text service for anyone who is in need of immediate support for their mental health.

 Calm offers mindfulness, meditation and breathing programmes to help lower stress, anxiety and promote more restful sleep.

-Reflectly is a simple personal journaling app, mood tracker and daily gratitude journal for self-care, offering daily motivational messages.
+Reflectly is a simple personal journaling app, mood tracker and daily gratitude journal for self-care.
+It also offers daily motivational messages.

-Ten Percent Happier helps you to get better at feeling good with guided meditations, videos, talks and sleep content.
+Ten Percent Happier helps you get better at feeling good.
+It offers guided meditations, videos, talks and sleep content.

-Thrive is an evidence based app to prevent and manage stress and anxiety using clinically proven techniques.
+Thrive is an evidence based app that helps prevent and manage stress and anxiety, using clinically proven techniques.